thiagomanel/SO/process/README.md

 # Process

+Code here is based on OSTEP book and xv6 manuals

-This is an assembly hellow world for macOS (from https://lord.io/blog/2014/assembly-on-osx/)
+The assembly code works for macOS (from https://lord.io/blog/2014/assembly-on-osx/)

 To assemble your code, run:
 # Generate object file from assembly: